vtsynergy/Hybrid-Stochastic-Block-Partitioning/README.md

 ## Notes

-- A sample build script is provided in `scripts/biuld.sh`.
+- A sample build script is provided in `scripts/build.sh`.
 - Sample run scripts are provided in `scripts/synthetic_experiment.sh` and `scripts/real_experiment.sh`.
-- A sample figure generating script is provided in `scripts/figures.py`
+- Sample figure generating scripts are provided in `scripts/figures_real.py` and `scripts/figures_synthetic.py`.
 - A script for generating the synthetic datasets is provided in `SBMGraphGenerator/generate_graphs.sh`.
 The graph generator is lightly adapted from [SBMGraphGenerator](https://github.com/vtsynergy/SBMGraphGenerator).
 - Synthetic datasets can be downloaded from the